-This P-TCS is naturally coupled to the ANIMA setting on the steering wheels, the driving modes are still STRADA, SPORT, and CORSA … or should that be ‘safe’, ‘fun’ … and ‘trouble’?
-Keep in mind the Huracán EVO RWD only weighs 1,389 kg, so she offers a power to weight ratio of 2.28 kg/hp and weight distribution of 40/60 front to rear.
+This P-TCS is naturally coupled to the ANIMA setting on the steering wheels, the driving modes are still STRADA, SPORT, and CORSA or should that be ‘safe’, ‘fun’, and ‘trouble’?
+Keep in mind the Huracán EVO RWD only weighs 1,389 kg, so she offers a power-to-weight ratio of 2.28 kg/hp and a weight distribution of 40/60 front to rear.

-Back in 2015, the Huracán LP580-2 was introduced with the new Kari wheels in 19 inch, these have been made available on the EVO RWD too, but Lamborghini also introduced the 19 inch Vanir rims now, available in either silver or black … if you want to go bigger you can opt for the 20 inch Aesir rims or the cross-spoke Narvi Forged wheels in 20 inch.
-These wheels are covering steel disk brakes that are standard fitment, the carbon-ceramic brakes are available as an option however.
+Back in 2015, the Huracán LP580-2 was introduced with the new Kari wheels in 19 inch, these have been made available on the EVO RWD too, but Lamborghini also introduced the 19-inch Vanir rims now, available in either silver or black if you want to go bigger you can opt for the 20 inch Aesir rims or the cross-spoke Narvi Forged wheels in 20 inch.
+These wheels cover steel disk brakes that are standard fitment, the carbon-ceramic brakes are available as an option, however.

 On the outside, apart from the wheels, the Huracán EVO RWD can be distinguished by the new front and rear design, the front bumper comes with a more aggressive-looking design for the outer intakes, complete with vertical fins, while the rear diffuser also gets a different styling, just to make sure you don’t mistake this new ‘driver’ car for the 4WD counterpart.

 The Lamborghini Huracán EVO RWD is a rear-wheel-drive variant of the Huracán EVO supercar.
 Its performance is characterized by a blend of agility, power, and driving exhilaration.
 Key performance specifications of the Lamborghini Huracán EVO RWD include: